 Expungement of Juvenile Delinquent Records | Colorado Revised Statutes – Read the section of the state statutes over juvenile expungement.
 You can find out who has access to the record once it’s sealed and when a record can be re-opened.
 The statute can be read on Justia.com, an online legal resource.

 Juvenile Expungement Lawyer in Colorado Springs

 Petitioning for expungement is not as easy as submitting a form with the court.
 The chances of your expungement being accepted are greatly increased when you work with an attorney.
 The legal team at Law Offices of Clifton Black, P.C. knows how important this is for you, which is why we vow to give you our undivided attention.

 Our consultations are free, so you have nothing to lose.
 Call (719) 328-1616 to schedule a time to speak with us.
-We assist clients in areas such as Ordway, Hugo, Kiowa and Castle Rock.
+We assist clients in areas such as El Paso County, Denver County, and Arapahoe Springs County.